Broadcasts & Automations Performance

 Date Range Filter

-Narrow down the data to be displayed in any given section of the UI by selecting either one of the eight predefined options, selecting all records since the beginning of time, or selecting from the calendar a custom range by choosing the start and end dates that you are interested in and clicking on OKAY.
+You narrow the data by selecting one of the eight predefined options, selecting all records, or choosing a custom range from the calendar and clicking OKAY.
 The result will display only the information that was generated within the selected date range.

 NOTESelecting the "All" option will display every record from the beginning of time to the current date.
 This option is only available when filtering by Broadcasts or Automations.